Two Gentlemen about to duke it out in front of the

 formerly shown as a bartender and propriator of a sample room found himself as the president of the

 Hahn's Peak Gold Mining and Milling Co.
 The Pluto Gold & Copper Company did slightly better.
-It actually opened a mine with
+It was formed in

 five shafts, the deepest of which was 100 feet, and had some 2,000 feet of workings and a 40 hp. steam plant.
-By 1909, representatives of Local
+But the glowing reports given by

 No. 189 of the Western Federation of Mines, wrote the National begging off from paying the $77.00